* Credit image: Arbonne

 This eye cream is really lovely, it hydrates, minimises dark circles and fine lines and leaves your eye area feeling fresh and revitalised.
 After a week of using this product, I will say this cream is brilliant for rehydrating the under-eye area!

 Would I use Arbonne again?
-Most definitely.
-Their products are extremely quite impressive and apart from being vegan, GMO, paraben free and not tested on animals, I have seen results after a few weeks of using their products.
+Yeah, probably but I don’t think I would actually purchase it.
+I find that their products are extremely impressive and apart from being vegan, GMO, paraben free and not tested on animals, I have seen results after a few weeks of using their products.

 The only down fall for me with Arbonne is their expensive price range and not everyone can afford it.
 However, if there are certain products in their range that you do want to get but you’re on a tight financial budget then I would suggest perhaps buying the product that come’s in a pack or asking your Arbonne consultant if they have any special offers on at that moment so that you get your value for your money.

-For all of my Australian readers that want to order the FC5 range or any other product from the Arbonne range, please contact my friends, Kate Murray or Alana Poli and they will both look after you and suggest the right products for you and get you set on your Arbonne journey.
+For all of my Australian readers that want to order the FC5 range or any other product from the Arbonne range, please contact Alana Poli or Kate Murray and both will look after you, and suggest the right products for you & get you set on your Arbonne journey.

 So tell me what is your skin care regime?
 Would you consider trying out Arbonne?
 Or do you use Arbonne products, and what products are they?
 Does it work for you?